 - Steve Jobs: The late Apple CEO was known for his persuasive leadership style, which helped him rally employees and customers around his vision for innovative technology.
 Jobs was a master of public speaking and used his charisma and storytelling skills to persuade audiences to buy into his ideas.

 - Martin Luther King Jr.: The civil rights leader was a master of persuasive communication, using his powerful oratory skills to inspire a movement and effect social change.
-King’s speeches and writings resonate today and are studied as examples of effective persuasion.
+King’s speeches and writings resonate today and are studied as examples of effective persuasion in leadership.

 - Mahatma Gandhi: Gandhi was an Indian independence activist who used nonviolent civil disobedience to lead India to independence from British colonial rule.
 He was a persuasive leader who inspired millions to join the freedom movement through his speeches, writings, and personal example of nonviolent resistance.